8 Practical Tips To Stop Mindless Eating Forever

 6. Take Long To Eat

-Before you start eating, remind yourself you have a good amount of time to finish your food.
+Before you start eating, remind yourself that you have a good amount of time to finish your food.

 It does not matter if you’re eating alone or in a company; you don’t need to rush yourself through it.
 There isn’t a war going on, and you’re not sitting there in combat gear.
 So tell yourself you can eat in peace.